 - Homecoming event or concrete canoe race?
 Curb Manager can let campus staff effectively communicate changes to the various staff, delivery drivers, and visitors before they show up at the ‘Road Closed’ sign

 - In an ideal world, campuses could implement changes themselves, but they often don’t manage the roads going through their premises.
-CurbIQ can provide a platform to communicate changes to cities to help make improvements to benefit all parties – allowing cities to practice better curbside management
+CurbIQ can provide a platform to communicate changes to cities to help make improvements to benefit all parties – allowing cities to practice better curb space management

 Academic Research and CurbIQ

 The above examples are more focused on campus planners and visitors, however there is also potential to use CurbIQ in academia.
 As the curb space becomes more relevant, research and interest into the realm of curbside management will likely follow (or even precede the industry).
 CurbIQ has heard from universities looking into everything from mapping sidewalks for robots to tracking curbside emissions through sensors.
 CurbIQ can complement this work by providing a platform to visualize and analyze this data to help academics focus on the more meaningful components of their research.